 All about the Chicago Air & Water Show

-This year, the Chicago Air & Water Show is scheduled from Saturday, August 19 to Sunday, August 20, 2017.
-As usual, it will take place along the lakefront from Fullerton to Oak Street, with best viewing at North Avenue Beach.
+The Chicago Air & Water Show is traditionally scheduled in mid-August along the lakefront from Fullerton to Oak Street, ( best viewing: North Avenue Beach.)

 The best way to get there?
 Public transportation, of course.
 The city of Chicago usually gears up with longer trains, extra buses, and extended routes to accommodate the expected 2 million annual visitors -- a number equal only to Chicago's other big summer event, Taste of Chicago.

 If you are driving, it's highly suggested that you get there early to score a parking spot near the Lincoln Park Zoo.
 Or, park at Millennium Park garages, and from there take advantage of the free Air & Water Show shuttle to and from North Ave.
 Beach.